InES-HPMM/ZYNQ_USplus_secure_boot_reference_design/petalinux-prj/README.md

 implemented differently and are a bit difficult to understand.

 But there is also a disadvantage.
 Although Xilinx provides guides to work with Yocto, it is not officially supported by Xilinx.
-If any problem occourrs, even if it is related to Yocto, Xilinx will not provide any support for it.
+If any problem occurrs, even if it is related to Yocto, Xilinx will not provide any support for it.
 Xilinx maintains a forum for PetaLinux, where most questions are answered by Xilinx.
 Further the guides and examples for Yocto are not as good maintained as for